How To Get Rid of Fungus Gnats on Succulents: A Simple Guide

 Fungus gnat larvae can cause a lot of damage to your succulents because they will feed on the plant roots, leaves, and stems.

-If you’ve noticed that some of the leaves are turning yellow or falling off despite regular watering, then there are probably fungus gnats in your soil.
+If you’ve noticed some leaves turning yellow or falling off despite regular watering, gnats are probably in your soil.

-The gnats can cause root rot which will kill your plant, and larvae feeding on the stems or leaves of succulents is just as bad.
+The gnats can cause root rot, killing your plant, and larvae feeding on the stems or leaves of succulents is just as bad.

-Root gnat damage shows up in browning spots along the leaf edges and along the stem.
-Gnats can also cause mold to grow, which looks similar to root rot fungus or other pests.
+Root gnat damage occurs in browning spots along the leaf edges and stem.
+Gnats can also cause mold to grow, similar to root rot fungus or other pests.

 Succulents attract bugs and gnats for a variety of reasons.